oceanprotocol-archive/OEPs/7/README.md

 Technically a user could update the DDO accessing directly to the database, modifying attributes (ie. License information, description, etc.) relevant to a previous consumption agreement with an user.
 The motivation of this is to facilitate a mechanism allowing to the CONSUMER of an object, to validate if the DDO was modified after a previous agreement.

+#### Length of a DID

+The length of a DID must be compliant with the underlying storage layer and function calls.
+Given that decentralized virtual machines make use of contract languages such as Solidity and WASM, it is advised to fit the DID in structures such as `bytes32`.

+It would be nice to store the "did:ocn:" prefix in those 32 bytes, but that means fewer than 32 bytes would be left for storing the rest (24 bytes since "did:ocn:" takes 8 bytes if using UTF-8).
+If the rest is a secure hash, then we need a 24-byte secure hash, but secure hashes typically have 28, 32 or more bytes, so that won't work.

+Only the hash value _needs_ to be stored, not the "did:ocn:" prefix, because it should be clear from context that the value is an Ocean DID.

 #### How to compute a DID for a DDO